DJ-Dingo/pibooth-pir-sensor/README.rst

    :align: center
    :alt: PIR-sensor info

-Most commen PIR-sensors hc-sr501, hc-sr505 Mini
+Most commen PIR-sensors hc-sr501, hc-sr505 Mini :raw-html:`<br />`

-- Here we use an hc-sr501, but it works with any PIR-sensor
+Here we use an hc-sr501, but it works with any PIR-sensor

 - Set the jumper to single trigger.
 - Set the delay all the way to the left 0.3 sec.